astoeriko/autosip/README.md

 # autosip

-This script automates the start of spectral induced polarization (SIP) measurements with the instrument of the Ecohydrology lab at the University of Waterloo.
+This script automates the start of spectral induced polarization (SIP) measurements with the Ontash & Ermac PSIP TOOL software.
+It has been tested with the instrument of the Ecohydrology lab at the University of Waterloo and of the Hydrogeology group at the University of Tübingen.
 It interacts with the SIP software by creating HTTP post requests that contain the information that is otherwise entered manually into the form of the web interface.

 ## Requirements and Installation